 Check out the steps how to use this tool below:

 How to get and build the mounting tool

-For successful use of LittleFS, you should have mounting tool FUSE version 2.6 or higher.
-However, if you do not have this version on you Linux machine you can download it with:
+For successful use of LittleFS mounting tool, FUSE version 2.6 or higher is necessary.
+If you do not have this version on your Linux machine you can download it with:

 2. sudo apt-get install libfuse-dev